Rockland County Father Charged In Hot Car Death Of Infant Daughter

 The daughter died in Rockland County on Tuesday, May 9 on Ridge Avenue in the village of Spring Valley.

 According to Det.
-Yakov Polowin, of the Spring Valley Police, responding officers learned that a 1-year-old girl had been left in the family vehicle unattended for several hours and was later found dead.
+Yakov Polowin, of the Spring Valley Police, responding officers learned that the toddler had been left in the family vehicle unattended for several hours and was later found dead.

 On Thursday, May 18, the father of the child, a 21-year-old Spring Valley resident, was arrested and charged with criminally negligent homicide, Polowin said.